 The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

-The simple act of being checked on - by another person, a system, or even a scheduled prompt - systematically changes behavior.
-And understanding why this happens is the first step toward building accountability structures that actually work for your specific habits and goals.
+The simple act of being checked on (by another person, a system, or a scheduled prompt) systematically changes behavior.
+Understanding why is the first step toward building accountability structures that actually work for your specific habits and goals.

 The Hawthorne Effect: Being Observed Changes You